Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Non-connected_user.md

 **Expected**

 The message should not be reflected on the linked Teams channel.
-After step 2, the message should be reflected by the bot account the original user's name in the message in the linked channel in Teams.
+After step 2, the message should be reflected by the bot account with the original user's name in the message in the linked channel in Teams.